davthecodercom/Android-Kotlin-JobScheduler/README.md

-# Android Kotlin JobService
+# Android Kotlin JobScheduler example
-Android sample project where JobService is implemented with Kotlin
+Android sample project where JobSchedule is implemented with Kotlin